Amnye Machen Institute

-The Amnye Machen Institute is based in Dharamshala working in the field of Tibetan studies.
+The Amnye Machen Institute is based in Dharamshala and works in the field of Tibetan studies.
 It began along liberal and humanist lines, focusing primarily on secular subjects with emphasis on the contemporary and the neglected aspects of Tibetan culture and history.

 History

 The Amnye Machen Institute was founded on 16 July 1992 in Dharamshala, Himachal Pradesh, India by Tashi Tsering, Pema Bhum, Jamyang Norbu and Lhasang Tsering.
 The institute aimed at advancing an international and secular culture within traditional Tibetan society.

 The institute started with the blessing and Rs.
 50,000 seed money from the Dalai Lama and became the central point of intellectual and social movement in the exile community.
 They started fortnightly newspaper called Mangtso (Democracy) and publish scholarly magazine called Lungta (Windhorse).

 Objectives

 The institute focuses on addressing the limitations of the Tibetan people inside and outside Tibet in the intellectual, social and cultural life by undertaking scientific studies into Tibetan history, culture, society and politics.

 The Amnye Machen Institute explores external cultures, ideologies and nations that have influenced the Tibetan history and search for a new path in Tibetan studies by focusing on contemporary Tibetan art, literature and women's studies.